avitial/cpe142/README.md

 	git commit nameofthefile.v

-	(will prompt to enter the updates you made to file into a text file, save this text file (Ctrl+O, Enter) with the necessary comments of your update and exit (Ctrl+X, Enter))
+	(will prompt to enter the updates you made to file into a text file, save this text file (Ctrl+O, Enter) with descriptive comments of your updates and exit (Ctrl+X, Enter))

 After that you should be able to push your file(s) modifications to the master branch of the repository: